Luis Alberto del Paraná: Adult life and artistic career

 "The fact that he was meant to be an artist was clear from the age of eighteen, when he interpreted 'Campo Grande' alongside Humberto Barúa and Digno García, a great harpist.
 It was there, in the old Rex theatre, that people started to feel attracted by this young, enthusiastic countryside boy."

 After touring through Central America, Luis Alberto del Paraná (artistic name adopted in Mexico) formed a band with Digno García and Agustin Barboza.
-This band was named "Trío Los Paraguayos" and by decree, 24 November 1953, the national government gave each one of the members 3200 dollars to disseminate Paraguayan music in Europe through an "Official Cultural Mission".
+This band was named Trío Los Paraguayos and by decree, 24 November 1953, the national government gave each one of the members 3200 dollars to disseminate Paraguayan music in Europe through an "Official Cultural Mission".

-His first wife was Lissette Cairoly, a French "circus princess".
+His first wife was Lissette Cairoli, a French "circus princess".
 His second wife was Carmen González Caballero, a Spanish dancer.
-They had two children: Luis Manuel Meza González and Carmen Fabiola Meza González.
+They had two children, Luis Manuel Meza González and Carmen Fabiola Meza González.

-In (1958), in Milan, (Italy), Paraná gave Father Pérez a complete set of percussion instruments for his former Scout Battalion to use.
+In 1958 in Milan, Paraná gave Father Pérez a complete set of percussion instruments for his former Scout Battalion to use.
 Later on, Paraná dedicated a song to Father Pérez.
-This song was included in an LP issued by Philips International and was distributed world wide.
+This song was included in an LP issued by Philips International and was distributed worldwide.

-When the contract expired, the band dissolved and Paraná formed the band "Los Paraguayos" with his brother Reynaldo Meza, Rubito Medina, and José de los Santos González, a harpist.
+When the contract expired, the band dissolved and Paraná formed the band Los Paraguayos with his brother Reynaldo Meza, Rubito Medina, and José de los Santos González, a harpist.
 They quickly recorded two LP's for Philips in the Netherlands: "Famous Latin American Songs" and "Ambassador of Romance", which had great success.
 This was the start of the recording of "more than 500 songs".
 They recorded hit after hit until Paraná died.

 They shared the stage with The Beatles and recorded with The Rolling Stones.